markfairbanks/tidytable/README.md

 `tidytable` gives the user `tidyverse`-like syntax with `data.table` speed.

-Note that `tidytable` functions do not use `data.table`’s modify-by-reference functionality.

 `tidytable` started as a complement to the [`dtplyr`](https://github.com/tidyverse/dtplyr) package - since `dtplyr` is missing some of `dplyr`’s functionality and doesn’t cover any `tidyr`